evennia/evennia/docs/source/Contribs/Contrib-Mirror.md

 # TutorialMirror

+Contribution by Griatch, 2017

 A simple mirror object to experiment with.

-A simple mirror object that
+It will respond to being looked at.

 - echoes back the description of the object looking at it
 - echoes back whatever is being sent to its .msg - to the